dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-um yeah it happened in the first time I circulated these concepts okay people said oh that's so the Dow two point O with better governance and everything else and then I you know realized that it was worth explaining the ways in
+yes it happened in the first time I circulated these concepts people said that's so the Dow two point O with better governance and everything else and then I you know realized that it was worth explaining the ways in